Active Substance: buprenorphine / naloxone

 What is Suboxone?

 Suboxone is a medicine that contains two active substances, buprenorphine and naloxone.
-It is available as sublingual tablets containing either 2 mg buprenorphine and 0.5 mg naloxone, or 8 mg buprenorphine and 2 mg naloxone.
+It is available as sublingual tablets containing 2 mg buprenorphine and 0.5 mg naloxone, 8 mg buprenorphine and 2 mg naloxone, or 16 mg buprenorphine and 4 mg naloxone.
 ‘Sublingual’ means that the tablet is placed under the tongue where it dissolves.

 What is Suboxone used for?